Investigating Roles of Triple Excitations for High-precision Determination of Clock Properties of Alkaline Earth Metal Singly Charged Ions

+In the presence of external DC electric field $\vec{\cal E}$, the Stark shift due to the second-order correction to $E_v$ of the $|J_v, M_v \rangle$ state is $E_v^{(2)} = -\frac{1}{2} \alpha_d(J_v, M_v) |\vec{\cal E}|^2$.
+Conventionally, the dependency of $M_v$ is taken care by expressing $\alpha_d(J_v, M_v) = \alpha_d^S (J_v) + \frac{3 M_v^2 - J_v (J_v+1)}{J_v (2J_v -1)} \alpha_d^T(J_v)$, where $\alpha_d^S$ and $\alpha_d^T$ are referred as scalar and tensor components of $\alpha_d$.
+Detailed computational procedures for evaluating $\alpha_d^S$ and $\alpha_d^T$ in linear response (LR) RCC method, are given in Refs. \cite{Chakraborty2025, Chakraborty2025-2} (also refer to Supplemental Materials \cite{suppl}).
 In the bottom part of Table \ref{tab1}, we report our results for $\alpha_d^S$.
 In these quantities, the $+$Breit corrections are found to be consistently larger than the $+$VP contributions, and also outweighs the $+$Basis contributions.
 We also compare our final values with the available measurements \cite{Snow2007, Gallagher1982} and other precise estimations \cite{Safronova2011, Sahoo2009-2, Sahoo2009-3, Tchoukova2008, Jiang2009} in the same table.
 In Table \ref{tab2}, we present $\alpha_d^T$ values obtained from the DHF and RCC methods which show similar behavior as for $\alpha_d^S$.
-In fact, we provide additional values from the MP methods based on the Rayleigh-Schr\"odinger (MP$^{RS}$) and Brillouin-Wigner (MP$^{BW}$) approaches, and random phase approximation (RPA) in the Supplemental Materials.
+In fact, we provide additional values from the MP methods based on the Rayleigh-Schr\"odinger (MP$^{RS}$) and Brillouin-Wigner (MP$^{BW}$) approaches, and random phase approximation (RPA) in the Supplemental Materials \cite{suppl}.
 Due to unavailability of the experimental results, we compare our final values with other high-accuracy calculations from Refs. \cite{Safronova2011, Sahoo2009-2, Sahoo2009-3} and they seem to have good agreement overall.
 Apart from theoretical estimations in Refs. \cite{Sahoo2009-2, Sahoo2009-3}, other calculations mentioned above make use of experimental energies and/or E1 matrix elements to offer the precise values.
 Very good agreement between our {\it ab initio} results with the semi-empirical and measured values demonstrate potential of our employed LR-RCC method.
 It is to be noted that contributions from the triples are included in the uncertainties listed in the table, but they are discussed later.